 The keynote speeches at re:Invent are always a gamble, but fortunately this past year Matt Coulter, Technical Architect at Liberty Mutual, performed amply.
 While today he doesn’t have 20K people in front of him, Matt still has some great things to say.

 Matt and Corey talk about what it is like to present in front of such large audiences.
 Matt also divulges some of the details on what Liberty Mutual has working on in the cloud.
-Notably so, Matt chimes up on what all he has been working on in CDK.
+Notably so, Matt chimes up on what all he has been worked on in CDK.
 For Matt a focus on reusable and well built tools in CDK and how they’re solving issues is crucial, as well as taking some architectural bounds at Liberty Mutual.
-Check out his take on all thinks CDK!
+Check out his take on all things CDK!

 Matt is an AWS DevTools Hero, Serverless Architect, Author and conference speaker.